 We will not receive any proceeds from the resale of the shares of common stock offered by the selling stockholder as all of such proceeds will be paid to the selling stockholder.
-Furthermore, we will not receive cash proceeds from the exercise of the warrants held by the affiliate of Optimus to the extent they are (i) exercised by a promissory note, as permitted by the terms of such warrants, or (ii) exercised pursuant to cashless exercise provisions contained therein, if then-permitted by the terms of the such warrant.
+Furthermore, we will not receive cash proceeds from the exercise of the warrants held by the affiliate of Optimus to the extent they are exercised by a promissory note, as permitted by the terms of such warrants.